 Your credit card(s) may be an essential lifeline if you're unemployed or furloughed, but, if you can, don't use them too much.
 Your credit utilization ratio is big factor affecting your credit score.
 So what's a credit utilization ratio?
 It’s the credit you use compared to your credit card usage limits.
 So if you have a total credit limit on a card (or spread across several cards) of $12,000, and your current credit usage (spending) is $6,000, then your ratio is 50%; you're using half your limit of $12,000.
 Recommendations from credit reporting agencies are that you should try to keep your usage below 30% of your credit limit, whether for an individual card or for all your cards, to earn a higher credit score.

 Because of the current health crisis, you can now check your credit score report weekly at no cost.
 In response to the crisis, the three major credit reporting agencies—Atlanta-based Equifax, along with Experian and TransUnion—are offering;free weekly online credit reports through April 2021 to help consumers track and manage their credit score while they are experiencing financial hardship caused by the pandemic.

 Add a Consumer Statement to Your Credit Reports Explaining Your Situation

 While this would not directly affect your actual credit score, you may be able to go online and add a brief 100- to 200-word statement to your credit reports explaining your financial situation for any organization that may be checking your credit score.
-Check with the primary credit reporting agencies (Equifax, Experian, and TransUnion) to find out if (and how) to add a statement to your credit reports.
+Check with the primary credit reporting agencies (Equifax Home Page, Experian Home Page, and TransUnion Home Page) to find out if (and how) to add a statement to your credit reports.